ChASE-library/ChASE/docs/usage.rst

 - the total time (s),

-- the time cost of Lanczos, Filter, QR, RR and Resid.
+- the time cost of Lanczos, Filter, QR, RR and Residuals, respectively.

 Extract the results